Test-time Training for Data-efficient UCDR: Related Work

-\textbf{Self-Supervised Learning: } Recent self-supervised algorithms share a common methodology - learning semantic information independent of variations in style, orientation, and distortions.
-This resonates with the goal of UCDR, where we want to learn domain-independent representations of a class.
-We, therefore, incorporate the following three well-known self-supervised algorithms for test-time training: 1) RotNet \cite{gidaris2018unsupervised} - This work argues that a model capable of predicting the rotational angles applied to an image necessarily has contextual and class awareness, and therefore the rotation prediction task(0°, 90°, 180°, 270°) can be employed for self-supervised representation learning.
-2) Jigsaw Puzzles \cite{noroozi2016unsupervised} - This work formulates the self-supervision learning objective as a jigsaw puzzle solving task to gain visuospatial understanding.
-Nine tiles are extracted from the images and shuffled into one of thirty identifiable patterns (out of 9! possible permutations), which is then predicted by the model.
-3) Barlow Twins \cite{zbontar2021barlow} - This work proposes a cross-correlation matrix between representations of distorted versions of the same batch, as an objective function, and aims to drive it towards an identity matrix.
+\textbf{Self-Supervised Learning: } Recent self-supervised algorithms share a common methodology of learning semantic information about data, and are independent of variations in style, orientation, and distortions.
+Few notable works in this direction are RotNet \cite{gidaris2018unsupervised}, Jigsaw Puzzles \cite{noroozi2016unsupervised}, Barlow Twins \cite{zbontar2021barlow}, \cite{grill2020bootstrap}, \cite{chen2020simple} etc. RotNet~\cite{gidaris2018unsupervised} argues that a model capable of predicting the rotational angles applied to an image necessarily has contextual and class awareness, and therefore the rotation prediction task can be employed for self-supervised representation learning.
+Jigsaw Puzzles \cite{noroozi2016unsupervised} formulates the self-supervision learning objective as a jigsaw puzzle-solving task to gain visuospatial understanding.
+Barlow Twins \cite{zbontar2021barlow} proposes a cross-correlation matrix between representations of distorted versions of the same batch as an objective function and aims to drive it toward an identity matrix.
+BYOL~\cite{grill2020bootstrap} proposes two neural networks, online and target to interact and learn from each other while processing augmented versions of the same sample.
+SimCLR~\cite{chen2020simple} proposes a contrastive self-supervision learning technique without requiring a memory bank.
+It is to be noted that the overall objective of self-supervision learning techniques resonates well with the goal of UCDR, where we want to learn domain-independent representations of a class.
+Thus it makes for a logical choice to achieve generalization from unknown test data.